 When I say that I love a certain movie star or other celebrity, I only mean that I enjoy their work or that I like the way they look.
 I don’t really love them, not knowing them personally.
 Now there is such a thing as a one-sided love affair, however.
 It is possible to love someone that you know and they not have the same feelings for you, and vice versa.
 That’s how it was for me in high school.
 But now, for me love has to be reciprocated.
 I am well past my childish crush phase.
 I will pursue a relationship only if I get positive feedback from the other person.
 I’m not going to pine and make myself sick over somebody who doesn’t return my feelings.

 I don’t understand these confused individuals who stalk and hound and pour their affections on people who don’t feel the same about them.
 They don’t seem to want to accept the fact that it takes two to make a relationship.
 As I said, I am not going to waste my time with anybody who does not want me.
 I wouldn’t want to obtain the affections of someone who has been charmed by a love potion or spell, because it wouldn’t be real.
 No one can, or should, make anybody love them if they don’t want to voluntarily.
 “Look, I told you that I don’t want to have anything to do with you.
 I don’t even like you.
 Get out of my life!”
 “Oh, Darling, you don’t really mean that.
 I love you!”
 “Yes, I do mean it.
 Get lost!
 I am in love with someone else.”
 “Well, if I can’t have you, nobody will!”
 BAM!
 That’s love?
 If your love is not reciprocated, then I will not be allowed to continue to live?
-I thought that when you love someone, you are concerned with their happiness and want to please them.
+I thought that when you love someone, you are concerned with how they feel and want to please them.

 I fail to understand how people can abuse, hurt and punish the very ones whom they claim to love and are supposed to protect.
 Some people have some very misguided notions about love and relationships.
 “I love you more than life itself.”
 Stop!
 I don’t love anybody more than I do my own life.
 “I just cannot live without you.”
 Oh, sure, you can.
 That is so silly.
 You were living fine before you met me.
 Get over yourself.
 There has never been anyone that I can’t live without.
 I do miss people that have gone on before, but I‘m still here.